Imperfect dark matter with higher derivatives: Avoiding caustics

 \subsection{Higher derivatives: non-vanishing acceleration and vorticity}

 In the dust case \eqref{dust-EMT}, the acceleration and vorticity vanish, $a^\mu=0$ and $\omega_{\mu\nu}=0$, so the Raychaudhuri equation \eqref{eq:Raychaudhuri} integrates to a finite focusing time \eqref{tau-c} for the formation of caustic singularities.
-In contrast, for the higher-derivative energy–momentum tensor \eqref{Eq:EMT} we show that both $a^\mu$ and $\omega_{\mu\nu}$ are generically nonzero.
+In contrast, for the higher-derivative energy-momentum tensor \eqref{Eq:EMT} we show that both $a^\mu$ and $\omega_{\mu\nu}$ are generically nonzero.

 The divergence of the acceleration appearing in the Raychaudhuri equation \eqref{eq:Raychaudhuri} can be written as